 The Wesleyan Institute for Lifelong Learning is a new initiative of Wesleyan University.
-The fifth semester of courses (listed here) will be presented in Spring 2013.
+The seventh semester of courses (listed here) will be presented in the Spring of 2014.
 Our intention is to offer such courses each semester in the future, expanding the number and variety of courses in a way that reflects the interests and needs of our community.

 Our objective is to use the talents of retired faculty members and current members of the Wesleyan faculty, plus others in our community who are similarly qualified, to present a set of short, intellectually stimulating and lively courses to area residents.
 These courses are offered at minimal cost, are not part of a degree-granting program, and are designed to offer topics of particular interest to members of our community.
 Special one-day courses on particular topics will be offered once each semester.